nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ![NGINXLB KeyVal](../media/nkl-keyval-split.png)

-If the KeyVal data is missing on one LB Server, your Zone Sync must be fixed.
+If the KeyVal data is missing on one LB Server, your Zone Sync is not working and must be fixed.

 >Notice the difference in HTTP Response Times in the Dashboard, highlighted in Red and Green: Cluster2 is responding much faster than Cluster1!
 (The Red and Green highlights on the Dashboard).